 The night was brighter than Kiluron would have liked.
-Nights in the Durboin Hills were like that, with few clouds and a billion stars shedding their light, unfiltered, across the rugged grassland.
+Nights in the open plains were like that, with few clouds and a billion stars shedding their light, unfiltered, across the rugged grassland.
 Remaining undetected would be difficult, even if whoever they were infiltrating had been foolish enough to not post sentries.
 The starlight was enough that they could see their own shadows.
 Almost, Kiluron considered calling off the infiltration until a darker night could be had, but that didn’t seem likely.
 It was getting well towards winter now, and the stars only grew brighter with the colder months.

 Soon, Kiluron had lost sight of the other scouts.
-They were going in three teams of two, entering from different sides to increase the odds that one of them would be able to get through and learn something of value, even if the other teams were detected.
+They were proceeding as three teams of two, entering from different sides to increase the odds that one of them would be able to get through and learn something of value, even if the other teams were detected.
 He only knew where Doil was, creeping along just behind him, doing a decent job of staying silent, though it was evident he lacked training.
 For that matter, Kiluron wasn’t moving nearly as silently as the scouts surely were.
 If there was going to be a team that was discovered, it would probably be theirs.
 It wasn’t a reassuring thought.

 Their only sign that they were approaching the center of the city was the steady shrinking of the blocks of side streets through which they were winding.
-Doil noticed that many of the buildings nearer the center of the city had been much larger, based on their remains and the much smaller number of side streets.
+Doil noted that many of the buildings nearer the center of the city had been much larger, based on their remains and the much smaller number of side streets.
 Kiluron darted out from behind a wall to cross one of the concentric roads, Doil a step behind, and nearly collided with a man in dark clothing.
 In the darkness, Kiluron saw the man’s eyes widen, his mouth opening to call an alarm as he brought his sword to bear.
 Kiluron’s knife was faster than the man’s sword, but not his shout.
 Swearing under his breath, Kiluron yanked the knife, now free of soot, from the man, and sprinted for the cover of the next set of side streets.

 Crouching in the cover of what must have once been a basement, Kiluron and Doil paused to catch their breath.
 No other adversaries were apparent, but the shout of alarm was being taken up from other places now in response to the dead man’s call.
 Kiluron hoped that the other teams had already gotten in and were on their way out.
 A successful infiltration now that the camp was on alert was much less likely.
 Still, they had no choice but to try.
 Kiluron wondered who the Prime would choose to be the new Sub-Prime if he died.